stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/08_psd_computation.md

 Set the following preferences in the `output` panel:

 output directory
-: The `tutorial/psysmon_output/psd_data` directory on your filesystem.
+: The `tutorial/psysmon_output/psd_data` directory on your file system.

 {% include insert_image.html key="looper-output-preferences" %}